 (note, I think some people have said that because I was wearing a knee pad which is a hard surface that the jeans ripped easier, I would have to disagree since your knee is made out of BONE, which is hard as hell.
 Go ahead, touch your knee, feel how hard it is?
 It’s probably harder than that kneepad I was wearing).

 Now like most people I too have fogotten how bad a skinned knee hurts, but just last week I managed to skin my knee on a mat while sparring with some buddies and that son ofa bitch hurt!
-It’s just now almost healed, and it was barely a scrape at [email protected] I highly recommend people go walk out like I did in the video in a pair of jeans and fall to your knees, it will hurt and you will be cut.
+It’s just now almost healed, and it was barely a scrape at all!@ I highly recommend people go walk out like I did in the video in a pair of jeans and fall to your knees, it will hurt and you will be cut.
 Now imagine that at 10, 15, 25, 65 miles per hour!!
 Plus I don’t know about you but I rarely follow the speedlimit, I usually cruise at 75mph at least.